oopnet/oopnet/docs/userguide.network.rst

 Alternatively, you can read an EPANET input file and create a network from it.
 OOPNET supports both EPANET 2.0 and 2.2 models.
-For instance, we can read a saved model - in this example the model by Poulakis et al. - using the network's :meth:`~oopnet.elements.Network.read` method.
+For instance, we can read a saved model - in this example the model by Poulakis et al. - using the network's :meth:`~oopnet.elements.network.Network.read` method.
 We recommend using the :mod:`os` library for specifying the file path:

 .. literalinclude:: /../examples/userguide_network.py
     :language: python